Adliswil: Public schools

 The public schools (primary and lower secondary school) are supervised by the commune's school board.
 The board consists of nine elected members.

-Private, publicly subsidized schools
+Private, publicly subsidised schools

 Other private schools

 The Zurich International School (ZIS), an international school with an international curriculum, has its upper school (senior high school) campus in Adliswil.
 As a private school which has instruction primarily in a foreign language (English), ZIS is approved up to compulsory school age by the canton.
 The whole ZIS program, for students aged 3 to 18, is accredited by the Commission on International Education and the International Baccalaureate Organisation accredits the IB Diploma at ZIS.

 Transportation

 Adliswil is the only town in the canton of Zürich to pride itself on having a cable car (Felseneggbahn), which connects the town to Felsenegg on the edge of the town.
 Adliswil railway station is a stop on the S-Bahn Zürich's S4 line, which is a 15-minute ride from Zürich Hauptbahnhof.
 There is an intermediate station at Sood-Oberleimbach which is also located in the municipality of Adliswil.
 The Zimmerberg bus line (Zimmerbergbus), provided by the Sihltal Zürich Uetliberg Bahn (SZU), connects the Zimmerberg region and parts of the Sihl valley.
 The ZVV bus lines 184 and 185 provide a connection to Zurich (Wollishofen), and the ZVV night bus services provide a connection to Zürich city centre.